-Montenegro: HPP Komarnica construction concession awarded to country’s power utility31.
-August 2020. / SEE Energy News
+Montenegro: HPP Komarnica construction concession awarded to country’s power utility, SEE Energy News

 A concession for the construction of 172 MW hydro power plant Komarnica was awarded to state-owned power utility EPCG by the Montenegrin Government.